On the Fredholm property of bisingular pseudodifferential operators

 \section{Bisingular operators on closed manifolds}

-In \cite{Rodi} bisingular operators acting on sections into vector bundles over products of closed manifolds are considered.
-We shall use the notation $L^{\mu,\nu}_{\cl}(M\times N; E,F)$ for such operators and $Q^{s,t}(M\times N,G)$ for the associated Sobolev spaces, where $M$ and $N$ are closed Riemannian manifolds and $E$, $F$ and $G$ are finite-dimensional hermitian vector-bundles over $M\times N$.\footnote{A comment analogous to the one of footnote \ref{fn:01} applies also here.}
+In \cite{Rodi} bisingular operators acting on sections in vector bundles over products of closed manifolds are considered.
+We shall use the notation $L^{\mu,\nu}_{\cl}(M\times N; E,F)$ for such operators and $Q^{s,t}(M\times N,G)$ for the associated Sobolev spaces, where $M$ and $N$ are closed Riemannian manifolds and $E$, $F$ and $G$ are finite-dimensional hermitian vector-bundles over $M\times N$.